VA loan limits 2022

 So, an important decision the Veteran must make when considering the purchase price of a home is how the VA home loan limits, will affect their conforming or jumbo loan choices.
 If the Veteran is buying in an average, middle-America area, the conforming loan should work for them.
 But if he/she is buying a larger home in a higher priced area, he will obviously need the jumbo loan.

-Bottom line, for Veterans buying homes this year, the new VA loan limits 2021 have once again provided additional value because the conforming loan limits have jumped again!
+Bottom line, for Veterans buying homes this year, the new VA loan limits 2022 have once again provided greater home affordability because the conforming loan limits have jumped again!
+Make sure to find out if you meet the VA loan requirements before making an offer to purchase, and pre-qualification is essential in this market.

 Call 949-268-7742 to speak with one of our Client Service Specialists because here in the golden state, rising VA loan limits in California are more important than ever!